Structured Exception Handling Overview for Visual Basic

 When trying to find a Catch block to handle an exception, each block's handler is evaluated until a match is found.
 Since these handlers can be calls to functions, there may be unexpected side effects; for example, such a call can change a public variable that is then used in the code of a different Catch block that ends up handling the exception.

 As a third alternative, you can combine options one and two, using both for exception handling.
 Your Catch statements should move from most specific to least specific.
-A Catch block by itself will catch all exceptions derived from, and therefore should always be the last block before Finally.
+A Catch block by itself will catch all exceptions derived from Exception, and therefore should always be the last block before Finally.

-The following example shows another simple error handler based on the Try...Catch...Finally statement.
+The following example shows another simple error handler that uses the Try...Catch...Finally statement.

 The Finally block is always run, regardless of any actions occurring in preceding Catch blocks.
 You cannot use Resume or Resume Next in structured exception handling.

-In the preceding example, any exception other than the IOException class or theclass is propagated back to the caller unhandled.
+In the preceding example, any exception other than the IOException class or the EndOfStreamException class is propagated back to the caller unhandled.